3.1 Heartbroken rebels

 A heartbroken rebel.

-And I wonder, how many of our ancestors back through the millennia had trouble in childhood with paying the cost of fitting in?
-How many as adults had trouble with the demands of tribal fundamentalism?
+And I sometimes wonder how many of our ancestors back through the millennia had trouble with paying the cost of fitting in?
+How many had trouble with the demands of tribal fundamentalism?
 How many questioned the status quo?
 At least silently to themselves.
 How many longed for things to be different?

 How many, like me, were heartbroken rebels?